 The best tip I can give you

 My bullet journal actually isn’t used for planning at all.
 I never writedown what I am going to do, I only track what I’ve already done.
-I track how many hours I’ve slept, how many steps I’ve walked, and whether or not I’ve used my inhaler this morning.
+For instance, I track how many hours I’ve slept, how many steps I’ve walked, and whether or not I’ve used my inhaler this morning.
 I also use it to draw flying dicks, which I guess is a pretty unique trait for my book.

 Bottom line – if you want to use the book as a planner, that is absolutely amazing!